Pop-Circle/Personal-Assistant/README.md

 	to choose sleep and wake up times for the device.
 And i got Github working :D.
 	P.S if doesnt run, remove proxy details from gradle.properties but gitignore should ignore this anyway

+-2015-09-26 : Tilesh
+	Added Register Activity with very basic register functionality Updated PaDBHelper to work with user db
+	Created layouts for login and register